Sudo-Spectral/Arc-Raider-Trader/README.md

 - Automatic fuzzy matching against the entire ~~[Arc Raiders items list](https://arc-raiders.fandom.com/wiki/Items)~~ scraped via `npm run scrape:items`.
 - `/rate` command buyers use inside the thread (or with an ID) to log positive/negative feedback.
 - `/seller` command that shows a seller's aggregated reputation.
+- `/escort` command that creates an escort mission thread between an escort and client, awarding +1 rep to both once completed.
+- Optional activity log channel that mirrors major trade, escort, and quest actions for auditability.
 - JSON storage for trades and ratings with nanoid identifiers.

 ## Project setup